SDs-GamerHouse/CrimeSnap-Congressional-App-Challenge-2023/README.md

 - The Face-Recognition library is a trained ML model to detect faces.
 It has a accuracy of 99.38% !!
 - Firebase is a cloud based platform created by Google that offers developers a range of tools and services to build and manage applications.
 It simplifies development by providing features like real time database, user authentication, and cloud storage.

-## Real World applications of CrimiFace:
+## Real World applications of CrimiFace and What's next for CrimiFace?:
-- Webcam can be replaced with security camera footage.
-- CrimiFace can detect criminals and update information about their whereabouts in the real time database.
-- This can provide invaluable help to law enforcement by making their jobs easier and this world a better place.
+In the future, I envision CrimiFace becoming an invaluable tool for law enforcement agencies worldwide.
+As technology continues to advance, CrimiFace will keep pushing the boundaries of facial recognition, seamlessly connecting with an extensive network of security cameras and databases.
+It will seamlessly integrate into existing law enforcement systems, allowing for instant and accurate identification of criminals in real time.
+With the power of artificial intelligence and machine learning, CrimiFace will provide even more advanced predictive analysis, empowering proactive crime prevention efforts.
+Ultimately, my hope is that CrimiFace will play a vital role in creating safer communities and improving the effectiveness of our criminal justice system.

 ## Sources:
 - Images used for the UI were taken and edited in Canva